christianrybe/diagnostic-uploader/README.md

 Only correctly formed multipart requests with .tgz archives are accepted.

+Currently there is a default file size limit of 50GB.
+It can be customised using the `MAX_UPLOAD_SIZE` env var.

 ## Getting Started

 These instructions will guide you through getting a copy of the project up and running on your local machine for development and testing purposes.